 What makes the FS5 different from newer Sony cameras like the FX3?

 The FX3 offers better low-light performance and autofocus.
-However, the FS5 still has unique features such as its variable electronic ND filter and modular design.
-These make it useful for specific production setups.
+However, the FS5 still has unique features such as its variable electronic ND filter and modular design, which can make it useful for specific production setups.

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.